-Our major Public Safety Program is Trail Watch, our nightly bike patrol.
-We also work closely with the Minneapolis Police Department, and have recently formed a new Crime Prevention Task Force.
-For information about the task force, e-mail Rebecca at Rebecca@midtowngreenway.org.
+Our major Public Safety Program is Trail Watch, our volunteer-led bike patrol.
+We also work with the Minneapolis Police Department, and we have a Safety Task Force that works with government agencies to get more lights, cameras, and other safety measures in the Greenway.
+For information about Trail Watch and the Safety Task Force, e-mail Janey at email@example.com.

-We are also pleased to announce a new partnership with Krav Maga Minneapolis, which offers a self-defense class for bicyclists.
+We are also have a partnership with Krav Maga Minneapolis, which offers a self-defense class for bicyclists.
 Our active Trail Watch volunteers receive this training for FREE, and all Midtown Greenway Coalition members get $10 off registration.

 What is Trail Watch?

-Trail Watch is a nightly bike-mounted safety patrol on the Midtown Greenway and Hiawatha LRT Trail.
+Trail Watch is a bike-mounted safety patrol on the Midtown Greenway and Hiawatha LRT Trail.
 Trail Watchers act as extra eyes and ears for law enforcement by observing and reporting suspicious behavior or unsafe conditions.
 Trail Watchers do not intervene in incidents they come across in the Greenway; rather they're a friendly presence on the trail and report criminal or intimidating behaviors that are noticed during the shift.
+They also clean up glass on the trail and call in graffitti, broken lights, or other issues to 311.

 How does Trail Watch Work?

-Trail Watch volunteers bike the Midtown Greenway and Hiawatha LRT trails each night for a few hours, every night of the year.
+Trail Watch volunteers bike the Midtown Greenway and Hiawatha LRT trails at night for a few hours.
+Rides go out most nights of the week, as long as enough volunteers sign up to ride.
 Each night of the week is a little different: the group determines the pace and character of the ride, so we encourage you to test out a few and find a group you like!

-Rides are currently starting at 8:00 pm from outside the Midtown Bike Center/Freewheel Bike, on the Greenway level, between 10th Avenue South and Chicago Avenue South.
+Rides start outside the Midtown Bike Center/Freewheel Bike, on the Greenway level, between 10th Avenue South and Chicago Avenue South.

 There must be 3 people confirmed to ride each night or the ride will not happen.
 (Three riders is the minimum number for safety reasons.)